-Where I can get to them - plus the sleeping berths.
+Where you can get to them - plus the sleeping berths.
 If you awake to a fire, you may have to fight your way out of it.
 Every other extinguisher should be kept in a convenient place - near the galley but not in it, near the engine but not within the engine space, etc. Use common sense.

-Boats Afire - Now What!!
+Boat's Afire - Now What!!??

 Act quickly.
 If you have help aboard, use it.
-Have someone turn the boat so the fire is down wind and proceed ahead as slowly as possible to maintain steerage.
+Have someone turn the boat so the fire is downwind and proceed ahead as slowly as possible to maintain steerage.
 This will buy you time as the fire can't fight its way upwind easily.
 And have the helmsman call the USCG on VHF-16.

-Get the "rescue clock" started.
-While reaching for the fire extinguishers, yell - "everybody into life-jackets!"
+Get the "rescue starts now" clock going.
+While reaching for the fire extinguishers, yell, "Everybody into life jackets!"
 If you do have to abandon ship, you are prepared.

 Aim the fire extinguisher at the base of the flame, not the flames themselves.
-You are seeking to smother the source of the fire, not the flames per se.
+You are seeking to smother the source of the fire, not the flames, per se.
 Move the fire extinguisher back and forth across the source of the flame to spread the coverage.
 If the fire has a source such a flowing charge or liquid, and you can get to a shut-off valve, shut it off and starve the fire.

-Be sure to call the US Coast Guard.
+And be sure to call the US Coast Guard ASAP.
+Get the rescue-starts-now clock going as soon as possible.
 They won't get there in time to stop the fire - but they will task someone or something to get there in time to fish you out of the water if you have to abandon ship.